averjee/players/README.md

    npm install node-sass nodemon browserify

-3. Finally run the following script to minify css and js files in the build folder:
+3. Finally in the cloned directory, run the following script to minify css and js files within the build folder:

    npm start